jetperch/jls/README.md

 Signals support DATA chunks and SUMMARY chunks.
 The DATA chunks store the actual sample data.
 The SUMMARY chunks store the reduced statistics, where each statistic entry represents multiple samples.
-This file format stores the mean, min, max, and standard deviation.
+FSR tracks store the mean, min, max, and standard deviation.
 Although standard deviation requires the writer to compute the square root, standard deviation keeps the same units and bit depth requirements as the other fields.
 Variance